Harris Jayaraj: Film career

 Harris debuted as a composer with Gautham Vasudev Menon's Minnale.
-The album was well received, particularly the song Vaseegara sang by Bombay Jayashri was exceptionally popular.
+The album was well received, particularly the song Vaseegara sung by Bombay Jayashri was exceptionally popular.
 He received the Filmfare Award for Best Music Director – Tamil for his work in Minnale, breaking the 9 years continuous record of A. R. Rahman.
 The following soundtrack albums 12B and Majunu met with high acclaim and praise.
 He also composed for the Hindi remake of Minnale titled Rehnaa Hai Terre Dil Mein, also directed by Gautham Menon.
 Most of the tunes from the Tamil version were retained in the Hindi version too, and only two fresh tunes were composed.
 He then worked in Lesa Lesa directed by Priyadarshan.
 The title track of Lesa Lesa was the first song in India to be released as a single prior to a film soundtrack album release.
 Harris made his debut in Telugu cinema with Vasu.
 He received the Filmfare Award for Best Music Director – Tamil, Tamil Nadu State Film Award for Best Music Director and ITFA Best Music Director Award for Kaakha Kaakha, starring Suriya and Jyothika.
 This film directed by Gautham Vasudev Menon was a huge commercial success and the songs met with great critical acclaim.
 In its Telugu remake Gharshana two new songs apart from the Tamil version were added to suit the taste of Telugu audience.
-The song Uyirin Uyire reused as Cheliya Cheliya in Telugu and Khwabon Khwabon in Hindi had effective use of gibberish words which later became a signature element in Harris songs.
+The song "Uyirin Uyire" reused as "Cheliya Cheliya" in Telugu and "Khwabon Khwabon" in Hindi had effective use of gibberish words which later became a signature element in Harris songs.